 What is Elementor and What Does it Do?

 Elementor is a WordPress page builder plugin and by far the most popular one as well.
-It is presently active on more than 5 million websites that speaks volumes about its popularity.
+It is presently active on more than 5 million websites and this number is continually increasing.

 It lets you build and edit customizable posts, pages, and landing pages with drag and drop simplicity.
 You do not have to work at the backend and constantly click the preview button to view the changes on the front end.